BloodhoundAllfather/logger/README.md

 </p>

 ## About
-This is a cross-platform static C++ logger class that you can use in your projects.
+Logger is a light-weight and cross-platform static C++ class that you can use in your projects.
 Supports both `char` and `wchar_t`.
 It also supports multi-threaded logging.

 ## Usage
 Add `logger.cpp` and `logger.h` to your project.
 Then add `#include "logger.h"` into a source file and initialize it: